 My husband, Wes, has taken a first class trip from London to Los Angeles, for only about $75.
 It would have been less but we booked it just days in advance.

 We’ve also earned other nearly free vacations and thousands of dollars in cash back on our credit cards.

-Let's look at an example of a rewards credit card signup bonus: The Chase Sapphire Preferred Card is my top recommended credit card and it currently gives a 50,000 Chase Ultimate Rewards point bonus when you spend $4,000 in the first three months after account approval.
-The $95 annual fee is waived the first year as well.
+Let’s look at an example of a rewards credit card signup bonus: card_name is my top recommended credit card and it currently gives a 60,000 Chase Ultimate Rewards point bonus when you spend $4,000 in the first three months after account approval.
 I believe this was my first rewards card and it has been my favorite for years.
 Super easy to use and understand too!

 $4,000 may sound like a lot to put on a credit card, especially after I told you that you need to pay your balance in full every month.
 But to reach the spending requirement, many people use their travel credit card to pay for every day expenses, such as gas and groceries.

 Then, they pay the balance off in full every month.

 Credit card reward points are great, but if you spend more than you can actually afford so that you can earn “free” vacations, gifts, and more, nothing is actually free.